Mitso/mitso.github.io/README.md

 TO DO

-    Build an RESTFULL API  endpoint that fetches & present data to the app?
+    Build an RESTFULL API  endpoint that fetches & present data to the app